 Athelhampton House and Gardens dates back to the 15th century.
 The house, built in 1485, is a great example of Tudor architecture and showcases a fascinating collection of English furniture, including a huge shiny copper bath.
 The gardens include the Great Court, with its nine-metre-tall pyramid yew trees, the Private Garden and Octagonal pond, leading to the River Piddle.
 You can follow the river toward the ancient dovecote, where there are lots of hidden corners for the kids to explore.

 Food and drink

 For the first time ever, Conker Gin are opening their doors to their Conker-swilling devotees.
 Their founder and former chartered surveyor-cum-entrepreneur, Rupert Holloway, will take you on an exclusive two-hour tour of Conker HQ, where you’ll experience a rare insight into the gin making process.
 Based in Southbourne, just outside of Bournemouth – it’s a must-do experience whilst in the area.

 Afternoon tea at Knoll House – themed or classic:

 An English classic and a much-loved Dorset tradition, our afternoon teas epitomise informal indulgence.
 Enjoy homemade sandwiches followed by scones and sweet treats, while looking out across the manicured gardens to soak up the stunning sea views of Studland Bay.
 Contact reception to book.

-Jazz sessions during dinner service every Friday from August - October
+Jazz sessions during dinner service every Friday throughout the summer

 Crabbing and rock-pooling fun: